bhuvanprakash/jhol/README.md

-# Jhol Free - A Faster, Offline-Friendly Package Manager
+# Jhol Free - A Faster, decentralized, IPFS, Offline-Friendly Package Manager

 Jhol Free is a **fast, offline-friendly alternative to NPM & Yarn**.